Functions of the occupational safety and health authorities

 Functions of the occupational safety and health authorities - Yleistä

 The occupational safety and health authorities operate in five divisions, one at each Regional State Administrative Agency.
-Under the occupational safety and health divisions we enforce regional compliance with legislation and regulations on occupational safety and health.
+Under the divisions of occupational safety and health we enforce regional compliance with occupational safety and health laws.
+Our most important method of enforcement is occupational safety and health inspections.

-The Act on Occupational Safety and Health Enforcement and Cooperation on Occupational Safety and Health at Workplaces, also known as the OSH Enforcement Act, provides for a procedure to be followed by occupational safety and health authorities in monitoring compliance with provisions on occupational safety and health and on employment relationships.
-The Act also provides for a procedure on monitoring cooperation on occupational safety and health between employers and employees at workplaces.
+The Act on Occupational Safety and Health Enforcement and Cooperation on Occupational Safety and Health at Workplaces, also known as the Enforcement Act, provides on the ways in which the occupational safety and health authorities supervises occupational safety, employment relationships and compliance with other occupational safety and health related provisions.
+The Act also provides on how we monitor cooperation on occupational safety and health between employers and employees at workplaces.
+According to International Labour Organization (ILO) conventions, the occupational safety and health authority is independent in carrying out its supervisory function.

 The Department for Work and Gender Equality of the Ministry of Social Affairs and Health issues instructions on occupational safety and health supervision in order to ensure consistency in enforcement, improve the quality of occupational safety and health inspections and increase transparency in operations.
 The instructions are drawn up by Regional State Administrative Agencies’ Divisions of Occupational Safety and Health and the Ministry’s Department for Work and Gender Equality, in consultation with key stakeholders.